blood-watcher/nightscout-dash/README.md

 [Nightscout](https://nightscout.github.io/) is a tool to collect blood glucose data.
 Nightscout is compatabile with freestyle libre devices with the [Juggluco](https://github.com/j-kaltes/Juggluco) mobile app.

-I use this with an old always on tablet on my wall to allow me to very easily see these values exercising.
+I use this with an old always on tablet on my wall to allow me to very easily see these values while exercising.

 ## Installation
 This tool is written in python.
 You can install this with pipx.